villekf/OMEGA/README.md

 Due to the same reason as above, maximum number of counts per pixel is 65535 (applies only to GATE data).

-Moving bed is not supported at the momen (needs to be step-and-shoot).
+Moving bed is not supported at the moment (needs to be step-and-shoot and the different bed positions need to be handled as seprate cases).

 Only cylindrical symmetric devices are supported.